 A deity of gold in Kyoto attracts people wishing for economic fortune.

-Mikane Jinja Shrine 「御金神社」, located in the east of Nijo Castle, was established in 1883 as a private shrine and enshrines three deities Kanayamahiko no Mikoto, Amaterasu Omikami and Tsukuyomi no Kami.
+Mikane Jinja Shrine (御金神社), is located in the east of Nijo Castle.
+Mikane Jinba was originally established in 1883 as a private shrine.
+It enshrines three deities Kanayamahiko no Mikoto, Amaterasu Omikami and Tsukuyomi no Kami.

 Among them, Kanayamahiko no Mikoto is a deity of metal and metal machinery including swords, mirrors, agricultural implement.